whatwg/sg/SG Policy.md

-# The WHATWG Steering Group Policy
+# WHATWG Steering Group Policy

 ## Purpose of this Policy